groverkaran/django-comments-tree/docs/tutorial.rst

 Moderation
 ==========

-One of the differences between django-comments-xtd and other commenting applications is the fact that by default it requires comment confirmation by email when users are not logged in, a very effective feature to discard unwanted comments.
+One of the differences between django-comments-tree and other commenting applications is the fact that by default it requires comment confirmation by email when users are not logged in, a very effective feature to discard unwanted comments.
 However there might be cases in which you would prefer a different approach.
 Django Comments Framework comes with `moderation capabilities <http://django-contrib-comments.readthedocs.io/en/latest/moderation.html>`_ included upon which you can build your own comment filtering.

 Comment moderation is often established to fight spam, but may be used for other purposes, like triggering actions based on comment content, rejecting comments based on how old is the subject being commented and whatnot.